Finding Your Path to Sobriety: The Benefits of Stopping Drinking and How to Get There

 How Dilworth Center Can Support Your Journey to Sobriety

 At Dilworth Center, we understand the complexity of alcohol addiction and the courage it takes to begin the journey to sobriety.
 We offer comprehensive outpatient programs that provide individuals with the tools they need to succeed in their recovery.
-Our treatment approach focuses on a combination of therapy, education, and peer support.
+Our treatment approach focuses on a combination of therapy, education, and community.

 Personalized Outpatient Treatment Plans